aplteam/Tatin/docs/TatinForContributors.md

 This document also discusses how to execute the test suite and how to build a new version of Tatin.

-However, this is not an introduction to how to contribute to a project that is hosted on GitHub.
+Note that this is not an introduction to how to contribute to a project that is hosted on GitHub.
 If you are not familiar with that then google "contribute to a GitHub project".

 ## Requirements